by Nancy Foote

 The science behind this is simply the electrolysis of water.
 We’re not at the point in our curriculum when discussing the electrolysis of water is appropriate, but when we get there, everyone will remember this experience.

 If you are looking for a low-cost, high-engagement way to introduce some inquiry-based learning into your classroom, the Goldenrod Electrochemistry Kit is the way to do it.
+Educational Innovations has tons of chemistry science experiments to keep your students engaged.
 Give your students permission and encouragement to find out whatever they want about this chemistry marvel.

 This is the perfect, inexpensive tool for emotional entanglement.
 Thanks, Educational Innovations, for the curiosity!